Ever witnessed the beauty of an ageing Sun-like star? A planetary nebula is one of the most amazing celestial sights

 One of the first objects I looked at through a telescope was the Ring Nebula.
 There was something about the neatly coloured doughnut that appealed, though I soon found that seeing more than a smudge is difficult – even through a large telescope.

-In images, though, especially those that flowed from the Hubble Space Telescope, the complexity of these fragile objects became obvious.
+In images, though, especially those that flowed from the Hubble Space Telescope, the complexity of the planetary nebula becomes.

-In addition to rings, there are planetary nebulae that look like egg timers, nebulae shaped like butterfly wings and even a singular object that goes by the name of the Red Rectangle.
+In addition to rings, there are planetary nebulae that look like egg timers, nebulae shaped like butterfly wings and even a singular object that goes by the name of the Red Rectangle Nebula.

 One planetary nebula known as the Boomerang Nebula is the coldest place in the Universe.